maxkozlowski/Python-for-Excel-users/Data types and operators.md

            -5 -4 -3 -2 -1
 ```

-To get an element from the list you can simply type the name of the list and the index of the value you are after, wrapped in square brackets.
+To get an element from a list, you can simply type the name of the list and the index of the value you are after, wrapped in square brackets.
 You can type multiple indexes.

 ```python
 new_list[3]